Minister of Human Resources and Social Security

-The minister of human resources and social security of the People's Republic of China is the head of the Minister of Human Resources and Social Security of the People's Republic of China and a member of the State Council.
+The Minister of Human Resources and Social Security of the People's Republic of China is the head of the Ministry of Human Resources and Social Security of the People's Republic of China and a member of the State Council.
 Within the State Council, the position is thirteenth in order of precedence.
 The minister is responsible for leading the ministry, presiding over its meetings, and signing important documents related to the ministry.
 Officially, the minister is nominated by the premier of the State Council, who is then approved by the National People's Congress or its Standing Committee and appointed by the president.

 The current minister is Wang Xiaoping, who concurrently serves as the Chinese Communist Party Committee Secretary of the ministry.